Anton238/eventify/wiki/architecture/components/Order service.md

 ## Description

-Orders service is a service responsible for purchasing tickets, storing order history, managing order processes.
+Orders service is a service responsible for purchasing tickets, managing order processes.
 It provides API for creating an order and uses workflow pattern to manage order process.

 ### Component structure